An Energy-Saving-Television Is The Better Choice

 plasma give off ultraviolet rays.
 The phosphor coating on the

-plasma gives off the right glowing color.
+plasma gives off the bright glowing color.

-Plasma tv's are not known to be a type of an energy-saving-television, but are referred to more as energy guzzlers.
+Plasma tv's are not known to be a type of an energy-saving-television, but are referred to more as tv energy guzzlers.

-Depending upon what you are watching, the energy output can
+Depending upon what you are watching, the energy output can vary

-vary alot.
+alot.

-Interesting to know, during peak tv programming times and
+Interesting to know, during peak tv programming times and with the coverage of special events, energy consumption skyrockets especially by high energy grabbing models.

-A large plasma television(UK Study)could
+A large plasma television (UK Study)could

 be responsible for emitting four times the amount of carbon

 dioxide into the air as 1 large "tube" tv.
-Or, you can compare

-it to needing twice as much energy as your refrigerator-freezer.
+Or, you can compare it to needing twice as much energy as your refrigerator-freezer.

 Go For Energy Star Labels

-Ask your salesman to show you the energy star rated models
+Ask your salesman to show you the energy star rated models only.

-only.
-Automatically, there is a 30 percent increase in
+Automatically there is a 30 percent increase in energy-saving-television efficiency over other models.

-If all televisions in the United States met the requirements
+If all televisions in the United States met the requirements of Energy Star, energy savings could equal 1 billion dollars.

-The reduction in greenhouse gases could equal approximately
+The reduction in greenhouse gases could equal approximately the output from one million vehicles.

 Good At-Home Habits

 Try to resist the urge to buy big.
-You save power,
+You save power, greenhouse gas emissions and money.
+The smaller the screen, the less energy it takes to run it.

 Avoid more than one television in your home.
+(I know that one is difficult!)

 Turn on the power-saver if your tv has the option.
+If it's an energy-saving-television, it should.

-Turn down your room lights so that you don't need
+Turn down your room lights so that you don't need maximum tv brightness to see the screen.

-Adjust the settings (or ask a technician how) for
+Adjust the settings (or ask a technician how) for minimizing brightness and contrast.

 When finished watching, turn it off.
-Make sure you
+Make sure you have it on the power bar.

-to do, instead of sitting for hours on a daily basis.
+Limit tv time altogether in your home.
+It really isn't a bad idea in general to find other things to do, instead of sitting for hours on a daily basis.

-Leave Energy-Saving-Television, Return to Cut Hydro Costs
+Leave Energy-Saving-Television, Return To Cut Hydro Costs

-Return to Carbon Footprint Defined Home Page
+Return To Carbon Footprint Defined Home Page